Oregon BPS for Industrial and Warehouse Properties

 - Outdoor lighting retrofits

-- Heat recovery from process equipment (where applicable)
+- Heat recovery from process equipment (where applicable and feasible)

-Energy Trust of Oregon offers up to $0.85 per square foot in BPS compliance incentives.
-For a 200,000 square foot industrial facility, that’s up to $170,000 in available incentive money — substantial enough to fully cover the audit fee and a significant chunk of measure implementation.
+Energy Trust of Oregon offers up to $0.85 per square foot in BPS compliance incentives for all covered buildings.
+For a 200,000 square foot industrial facility, that’s up to $170,000 in available incentive money—substantial enough to fully cover the audit fee and a significant chunk of measure implementation.

-For Pacific Power served industrial buildings, there are also industrial-specific custom incentive paths through Energy Trust on the larger measures.
-Manufacturing efficiency programs, compressed air optimization rebates, and process heat recovery incentives all stack on top of the BPS-specific incentive.
+For Pacific Power-served industrial buildings, there are also industrial-specific custom incentive paths through Energy Trust on larger measures.
+Manufacturing efficiency programs, compressed air optimization rebates, and process heat recovery incentives all stack on top of the general BPS incentive.

 Our flat fee schedule applies for most industrial buildings: